Destination Guide

 Ruaha National Park

-About Ruaha National Park
+Why travel to Ruaha National Park

 Ruaha National Park, Tanzania's largest, spans a staggering 20,226 square kilometers of pristine wilderness in the country's heartland.
 This remote park sees far fewer visitors than northern circuit destinations, offering those who venture here an authentic, untouched safari experience reminiscent of Africa decades ago.